-- 1. Develop skills for identification, classification, and characterization of various pathogens. - 2.
+- 1. Develop employability skills for identification, classification, and characterization of various pathogens. - 2.
 To describe and practice the basic principles of chemotherapy and disinfection through laboratory exercises accompanied by case studies. - 3.
-Upon completion, students gained the knowledge of most common medically important organism and the infections they cause. - 4.
-Different approaches, techniques and tools used to identify pathogens and control them. - 5.
-Diagnostic approaches for microbial pathogens - 6.
-Developing efficient vaccines and new drugs.
+Upon completion, students gained the knowledge of most common medically important organism and the infections they cause.
+Different approaches, techniques and tools used to identify pathogens and control them. - 4.
+Diagnostic approaches for microbial pathogens - 5.
+Developing efficient vaccines and new drugs - 6.
+Able to describe characteristics of